15 Best Places to Visit in Tuscany, Italy!

 The small town of San Gimignano is certainly one of the most famous attractions in Tuscany.
 Situated on a 324-meter-high hill between vineyards and green fields, an incredibly fascinating scenery awaits you in this UNESCO World Heritage Site!
 San Gimignano became famous for its impressive historic center, where you can still admire 15 of the iconic medieval towers.
 These imposing towers have earned the town the nickname “Medieval Manhattan“, as from a distance, it resembles a medieval skyline.

 The hill town of San Gimignano is also a great place for connoisseurs and gourmets.
 It is home to one of the best ice cream parlors in Tuscany, the award-winning Gelateria Dondoli, which has been awarded as World Ice Cream Champion several times.

 The city of Lucca is an attraction of Tuscany worth seeing and should not be missed on any round trip.
-Also known as the “City of 99 Churches“, there is at least one small place of worship on every corner of the old town.
+Also known as the “City of 99 Churches“, there is at least one small place of worship at every corner of the old town.
 Particularly wonderful attractions are the church of San Michele in Foro with its richly decorated exterior facade of Carrara marble and the imposing Lucca Cathedral.
-However, the best sights of the city are the city wall, which is about 4 kilometers long, and the Torre Guinigi, the famous tower with the trees on the top, both of which characterize the cityscape and make Lucca a true juwel in Tuscany.
+However, the best sights in the city are the city wall, which is about 4 kilometers long.
+And the Torre Guinigi, the famous tower with the trees on the top, both of which characterize the cityscape and make Lucca a true jewel in Tuscany.

 But also the surroundings of Lucca, with its numerous villas and gardens, the impressive Garfagnanada valley and the magnificent Carrara Mountains to the north, are truly charming and invite to exciting excursions in Tuscany.
 Moreover, from Lucca, you can also explore the picturesque west coast with its miles of sandy beaches.